“HANDS in the Kitchen” Nutrition Education

 Please check out this video in which Todd Bowling is the star.
 This is at the St. Michael’s College veterans garden site in 2016.

-For the 12th year, we helped to provide a non-denominational meal delivery as well as a shared sitdown dinner on Christmas Day throughout Chittenden County.
-We partnered with Age Well (formerly Champlain Valley Agency on Aging), Burlington School Food Project, Elks Club, and Temple Sinai among hundreds of volunteers and businesses.
+For the 13th year, we helped to provide a non-denominational meal delivery throughout Chittenden County as well as a shared sitdown dinner on Christmas Day.
+We partnered with Age Well, Burlington School Food Project, Elks Club, and Temple Sinai among hundreds of volunteers and businesses.

 Some years ago, Age Well (formerly Champlain Valley Agency on Aging) requested that we take over their Christmas Day meal delivery program as well.
 This year, we prepared and delivered about 400 meals to older Vermonters.
 In addition, we collaborated with the Elks Club to help provide a delightful sit-down dinner for 100 seniors and their families.
 Each person received a wrapped giftbag which, in many cases, was the only gift that a senior received during the holiday season.

 We depend on volunteers and businesses to provide donations for the meals and giftbags, wrap gifts, make the meals, staff the sit-down dinner, donate money, and deliver meals.
 On behalf of older Vermonters, of whom 7,800 experience some form of food insecurity according to 2013 Hunger Free Vermont statistics, thank you so much for your generosity in lending a hand!

 We’ll be offering meals again on Christmas Day this year.